smartdevicelink/sdl_evolution/proposals/0221-multiple-modules.md

 Flag `allowMultipleAccess` indicates whether a RC module can be accessed by multiple users or exclusively used by a user.
 In general, examples of shared module types are `RADIO`, `AUDIO`, `LIGHT` and `HMI`.
 An example of exclusive module types is `SEAT`.
 Depending on single climate zone or multiple climate zone support, a module with `CLIMATE` module type can be shared or exclusive.

-It is suggested that HMI always include all parameters in capabilities even they are defined as optional.
+It is suggested that the HMI always includes all parameters in capabilities even if they are defined as optional.

 Ideally, `ModuleInfo` shall also include a `moduleType` parameter and a `moduleName` parameter.
 However, moving the existing mandatory parameters from other data types into the new data type will cause a breaking change.